-Greenpeace Nordic normally operates according to the Nordic 3-year strategic plan (2017-2019).
+Greenpeace Nordic normally operates according to 3-year strategic plans, currently 2022-2024.
 We measure the outcome and our success by reflecting on the strategic initiatives and ongoing objectives.
-Due to exceptional circumstances brought about by the Covid-19 pandemic, the Nordic 3 Year Strategic Plan scheduled for 2020 was postponed until 2021.

 Governance

 The Board of Directors of Greenpeace Nordic approves the annual budget and the audited accounts of Greenpeace Nordic, and also appoints and supervises the Executive Director.
 The Board members are elected for a three-year period by the voting members at the Annual General Meeting (AGM).
 A member of the Board may be re-elected to serve a maximum of nine consecutive years.
 Only if elected as chairperson may a current member of the Board be elected for an additional maximum six years.
 The Board reports annually to the voting members at the AGM.
 The Board of Directors of Greenpeace Nordic consists of up to seven members.
 The day-to-day operations are carried out by the organisation in the four Nordic countries headed by the Executive Director.